 Not only are you welcome, but you can get the most out of it by beginning in your 20’s to plan.
 The best day to start planning for retirement is the first day of your first full-time job.
 You have the advantage of the time value of money to grow your retirement funds that people close to retirement won’t have.
 Yes, this class is for you!

 Am I entirely on my own to work through the eight

 No, you’ll have an instructor with 35 years of success in family financial education, IT support and your classmates to share ideas with and pose questions to.
 Your instructor reads every word of your posts and serves as a mentor with feedback for each module.
 The class is designed to be both high tech and high touch.

 I’m totally NOT a fan of online classes so before I commit to this, how LONG is each of the lessons?

 You’re right, online classes have both disadvantages and advantages.
 Too many are like laboriously reading a textbook online.

-Reviewers and the first 250 participants tell us that How to get an “A” in retirement is surprisingly engaging.
+600 participants in 2017 and 2018 tell us that How to Get an “A” in Retirement is surprisingly engaging.
 Of course, each participant will form his or her own opinion and they may vary.
 Online classes are preferred by some busy professionals, but not all.